Web Server HowTo

 for the web server of your choice.
 Possibilities are maps inside uriworkermap.properties,

-an additional mount attribute in workers.properties, or in Apache JkMount.
-Here's an
+an additional mount attribute in workers.properties, or JkMount for the Apache HTTP Server.

 The URI pattern is case sensitive.